Fody/Home/charities.md

 ## Motivation

 One of the motivations of the choice of charities is to attemp help organisations that are addressing the diversity problem in the technology industry.
+Further reading:

  * [The Ethics of Unpaid Labor and the OSS Community | Ashe Dryden](https://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community)
  * [Deconstructing Privilege | Patricia Aas](https://vimeo.com/285097367)